 1. Cabin filters (required) – New cabin filters help keep the inside of your vehicle smelling fresh.

 2. Air filter (optional) – Since you will be working in the engine compartment during this repair, now is a great time to get caught up on other maintenance tasks.
 If you haven’t replaced your air filter lately, do so now.
 A fresh air filter is an inexpensive part that will keep your big V8 breathing easily.
 If you need help replacing your M3 air filter, please see our article BMW E90 M3 Air Filter Replacement – 2006-2013 M3.

 - The cabin filters are located inside two plastic containers under the vehicles hood.

-- Use an 8mm nut driver to remove the 3 screws anchoring the plastic containers to the engine compartment.
+- Use an 8mm socket wrench or nut driver to remove the 3 screws anchoring the plastic containers to the engine compartment.

 - The cabin filters are located on the underside of the plastic container.
 Use a flat blade screwdriver to remove the two filters.